-While we navigate these awful days of war in Europe, post-Covid and Brexit fall-out and economic downturn in the UK, here are a few suggestions to help manage your anxiety or depression.
+While we navigate these awful days of war in Ukraine and Gaza, and the chaos of the Trump administration on the world, here are a few suggestions to help manage your anxiety or depression.

 woman on balcony self-isolating during the Coronavirus crisis